SainsburyWellcomeCentre/minimal-mistakes/README.md

 * `_pages` holds the main pages
 * `_posts` holds blog.
 Date of blog entry derived from file name.
 * Images on home page and main pages should have ratio 1:1.61
-* Blog teaser images should be 4:1
+* Blog teaser images appear as small icons along the bottom of other posts.
+They should be 4:1 aspect ratio.
 * Banners should be about 2000 x 400 px
 * [Info on adding multiple author details for blog posting](https://mmistakes.github.io/minimal-mistakes/docs/authors/)
 * The layout class used for the home page can only display three images.
 So it creates a gap if you add only two.